 Stay tuned next week for Sleep Series, Part Two: Choosing a Mattress.

-Absolute Wellness Center in Eugene, OR offers sports medicine, chiropractic medicine, physical therapy and rehabilitation, acupuncture, and massage.
+Absolute Wellness Center in Eugene, OR offers sports medicine, chiropractic medicine, naturopathic medicine, physical therapy and rehabilitation, acupuncture, and massage.
 If pain or injury is decreasing your quality of sleep, give us a call at 541-484-5777.

 Source: The American Chiropractic Association’s guide Healthy Living – Sleep